 Threading: As the name suggests, this is where the therapist will use twisted thread to roll over, grab and remove the hairs.

 Waxing: Using hot wax and strips of fabric, the therapist will apply the wax, then the strip and wait for it to set before pulling away the hairs.
+If you want to leave the brow taming to the professionals, you can have a waxing treatment with our in-house expert Roxanna at our Anastasia Beverly Hills Pop-up in-store, book your appointment here.

 What is better waxing or threading?
 Generally speaking, waxing is faster and less painful but it tugs at the skin so can leave you red for a few hours, especially if you have sensitive skin.
 Threading is kinder to your complexion.